Xbox Scorpio Pre-E3 Reveal Possible, VR A Matter Of When Not If On Console

 The team that designed Xbox One S is the same team that designed Durango.
 There will be a family resemblance, but enough change to make it clear that consumers are purchasing something different.

 Spencer says he wants to leave it up to the developers on how they use the extra power in the Xbox Scorpio.
 Many developers are already familiar with developing games for multiple configurations due to PC and expects they will do the same for Scorpio and Xbox One.
-He doesn’t expect you’ll see the depth of configuration options you see on PC, though.
+He doesn’t expect you’ll see the depth of configuration options you see on PC, however.

-The Xbox Scorpio is something Spencer repeatedly refers to as a “premium console” in order to draw a clear line that this is for the core gamer who cares about things like 4K resolution and HDR lighting, plus has the money to buy these more expensive televisions and monitors.
-The Xbox One S will be the console for the general market and he fully expects it to sell more than the Scorpio because of the lower price.
+The Xbox Scorpio is something Spencer repeatedly refers to as a “premium console” to draw a clear line that this is for the core gamer who cares about things like 4K resolution and HDR lighting, plus has the money to buy these more expensive televisions and monitors.
+The Xbox One S will be the console for the general market, and he fully expects it to sell more than the Scorpio because of the lower price.

 Speaking of price, that is still an area of discussion for Scorpio, but the Xbox Head isn’t ready to talk about whether it will come in at the same $400 price point as the PlayStation 4 Pro or higher.